maxrenke/highlights/README.md

 ---

-## 🎄 Advent of Code Submissions
+## 🏆 Coding Practice Challenges

-A collection of my past Advent of Code solutions, showcasing problem-solving skills and proficiency in various programming languages.
+A collection of my solutions to various coding challenges, demonstrating problem-solving skills and proficiency in different programming languages.

-- **2023**
+- **Advent of Code (2023)**
     [GitHub Repository](https://github.com/yourusername/aoc2023) – Solutions in Python and Rust.
+- **LeetCode**
+    [GitHub Repository](https://github.com/maxrenke/leetcode) – A variety of solutions to LeetCode problems.